 10) An unbeaten world champion

-“You have to win, win, and win again,” he continued.
+“You have to win, win, and win again,” he continued back in 2018.
 “In two years, there’s the European Championship – I want to win it.
 I want to win everything.
 The World Cup several times, the Champions League, all the possible titles.
 I want to be a player with a huge number of honours.
 I’m savouring it but after that we’ll go back to battle.”